How to Care for a Queen Bee in a Cage

 New queen bee with attendant workers in a wooden queen cage.

-No matter the material, the purpose of a queen cage is to keep her safe.
-In this separate container, she can be seen and smelled, but is somewhat protected.
+The reason queen honey bees are kept in a cage is to keep her safe.
+In this separate container, she can be seen and smelled by the worker bees, but is somewhat protected.

 Your new queen is going into a colony that does not recognize her as THEIR queen.
-In most cases, just turning her loose in the hive will result in the hive bees killing the queen in most cases.
+In most cases, just turning her loose in the hive will result in the bees killing the queen.

-Bees recognize their queen through pheromones – they need time to adjust and accept her “scent”.
+Any colony recognizes their queen through certain bee pheromones (each queen smells different).
+They need time to adjust and accept her “scent”.

-Use of a queen cage allows the colony limited access to those inside.
-Worker bees in the new colony can see and most importantly smell her.
-They will even insert their proboscis into the cage to feed those inside.
+Worker bees in the new colony can see and most importantly smell her .
+They will even insert their proboscis into the cage to feed the attendants accompanying her.

 A white candy plug in one end is slowly eaten away over the next 3-7 days.
-During this time the colony bees become accustomed to the pheromones of the new queen.
-They are very likely to accept her by the time the candy plug is gone.
+Acceptance by the colony is likely to occur by the time the candy plug is gone.

 If a queen arrives with most of the candy plug already gone – you can make queen candy with powdered sugar and corn syrup.